ujik500/cse15l-lab-reports/lab-report-1-week-2.md

 `$ scp <FileName> cs15lsp22___@ieng6.ucsd.edu:~/`

 Next, enter your password.
 Now the file should be copied to the remote computer.
-You can check that by logging into the remote server again and using the "ls" command.
+You can check that by logging into the remote server again and using the `ls` command.

 ![Image4](week2pic4.PNG)